 Size10-15 feet (3-4.5 m) in length

 DietNearly any aquatic or terrestrial prey that comes within range

 HabitatFreshwater swamps and marshes, as well as in rivers and lakes

 - Adult male American alligators typically reach 13-15 feet (4.0-4.5 m) in length.
 Females reach lengths of about 10 feet (3 m).
 The tail is about one-half the body length.

 - Characteristically broad snout.
-Upper jaw is wider than lower jaw and completely overlaps it so that the edge of upper jaw overlaps teeth in lower jaw.
+The upper jaw is wider than the lower jaw and completely overlaps it so that the edge of the upper jaw overlaps teeth in the lower jaw.

 - Bottom teeth are almost completely hidden when the mouth is closed.
 This is in contrast to crocodiles, in which the lower teeth are visible outside of the upper jaw.

 - Juveniles are darker in color with bright yellow cross-bands.
 Aging brings the gradual loss of the banding and the alligator will turn olive brown and black, with some areas around the jaws and neck a creamy white.
 The ventral surface of the body is pale.

 - Adults usually have 74-80 teeth.
 New teeth grow to replace lost or damaged ones.

 - Small, sensory pits dotted around the upper and lower jaws can detect small pressure changes in water and assist in locating and capturing prey.

 - Adults are opportunistic feeders and their diet consists of nearly any aquatic or terrestrial prey that comes within range.
 This includes fish, turtles, small mammals, birds and reptiles, and even smaller alligators.

-- Juvenile diet consists of small invertebrates, particularly insects, as well as small fish and frogs.
+- Juvenile diets consist of small invertebrates, particularly insects, as well as small fish and frogs.

 - Foraging will cease when water temperature drops below about 68 degrees F (20 degrees C).